 A study published in Nature Reviews Neuroscience found that musical training shapes the brain’s structure and improves abilities beyond music itself.

-Practicing an instrument strengthens working memory and attention span—skills essential for doing well in school.
+Practising an instrument strengthens working memory and attention span — skills essential for doing well in school.

 Growing evidence shows that music and language experience affect the neural processing of speech sounds throughout the auditory system.
-Recent work mainly focused on the benefits induced by musical practice on the processing of native language or tonal foreign language, which rely on pitch processing.
+Recent work has focused on the benefits induced by musical practice on the processing of native language and tonal foreign languages, both of which rely on pitch processing.

-Musical Training Enhaces the Automatic Neural Processing of Foreign Speach Sounds – Nature
+Reference: Musical Training Enhances the Automatic Neural Processing of Foreign Speech Sounds — Nature

 Builds Discipline and Time Management

-Practicing an instrument teaches children discipline, patience, and time management—qualities that benefit every area of learning.
+Practising an instrument teaches children discipline, patience, and time management — qualities that benefit every area of learning.

 Supports Emotional Well-Being